-The packaging doesn’t tell you that the ingredients can disrupt your hormones, or inhibit the absorption of Vitamin D which is critical to so many processes in the body – including preventing cancer.
-They don’t tell you which ingredients are photosensitive – which impacts effectiveness and can even change form to become hazardous when exposed to light – ah, duhh.
+It's a shopping minefield.
+Sunscreen packaging doesn’t tell you that the ingredients can disrupt your hormones, or inhibit the absorption of Vitamin D which is critical to so many processes in the body – including preventing cancer.
+They don’t tell you which ingredients are photosensitive – impacting effectiveness and even changes form to become hazardous when exposed to light – ah, duhh.
 The marketing doesn’t tell you that even if it’s ‘derived from vitamin A’ that it’s known to accelerate growth of cancerous cells, or that some chemical ingredients encourage free radicals in the body.

 It doesn’t need to be rocket surgery, or brain science.

 Physically, we can use hats, clothing and shades to help moderate our exposure to the sun.
 Also physical, are the mineral sunscreens that create a physical barrier or coating on the skin to protect from sun damage.
 The safest mineral ingredient is zinc oxide.
 By using a sunscreen with a non nano zinc oxide, the sunscreen remains on the surface of the skin, creating a barrier.
 This is the basis for most zinc sunscreen products.
 Sunscreens with nano ingredients have particles small enough to be absorbed into the skin.

 Chemical sunscreens use chemical ingredients that are absorbed into the skin, to reflect or repel UV rays from the sun.
 By being absorbed into our skin, the chemical ingredients can access tissues, our blood stream and nervous system.
 If the sunscreen is applied by a spray, our respiratory system is also exposed.